-Another way to dispose of chametz is to sell it to a person who is not Jewish.
+Another way to dispose of chametz is to sell it to a person who isn't Jewish.
+A legitimate sale document must be drawn up for this mechanism to work.
+It is tricky to do this yourself, so please don't "sell" your toaster to your roommate.
 After Passover, the chametz is repurchased.
 Items that are sold should be sealed away or covered.

-For this mechanism to work, a legitimate sale document must be drawn up.
-It is tricky to do this yourself, so please don't "sell" your toaster to your roommate.
-Instead, do so online here: chabadwashu.org/111191.
+Sell your chametz online here: chabadwashu.org/111191.
 I am also glad to help you sell your chametz using the traditional procedure (document, signature and kinyan).
-Message me to get this scheduled.
+Please message me to get this scheduled.

 Do not wait until the last minute to sell your chametz.
-Remember, whatever you sell must be stored away for the duration of the holiday.
-It isn't yours and you shouldn't steal.
+Remember, whatever you sell must be stored away for the holiday.
+It isn't yours, and you shouldn't steal!